Year 5 2024 - 2025

 RE

-• Why do Christians believe that the Bible is holy?
+• Why do Christians believe that Easter is a celebration of victory?

 PE